cisco-open/camblet/README.md

 This repository contains a CLI and samples for [wasm-kernel-module](https://github.com/cisco-open/wasm-kernel-module), which is a kernel module that runs and exposes a [Wasm](https://webassembly.org) runtime as a proof of concept for checking:
 - Wasm is capable of running the kernel space
-- running code in kernel space in allmost all languages compiled to Wasm
+- running code in kernel space in almost all languages compiled to Wasm
 - expose Wasm functionality written in Wasm to eBPF securely

 ## Why doing this?